waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Training Plan:** Train TITANESS, GUILLOTIN, and LEGION to Lv.
 45 in Seafoam Islands (B1F), targeting Jynx, Golbat, and Krabby for high EXP.

 ## V. Tile Mechanics Documentation
-- *This section is for documenting the properties and behaviors of different tile types as they are discovered.*

-## VI.
-Future Agent & Tool Development Ideas
-- **HM Teacher Agent/Tool:** An agent or tool to automate the process of navigating the menu to teach a specific HM to a specific Pokémon, including selecting which move to replace.
-- **Tool Debugger Agent:** An agent that takes a tool name and debug objective (e.g., 'trace_path') to automatically generate a `run_code` script with debugging print statements.
-This would streamline fixing faulty tools.
-- **Strategic Exploration Agent:** An agent that analyzes the entire map, identifies clusters of unseen tiles, and suggests a more strategic exploration plan, especially for complex maps like Silph Co. or caves.
-## V. Tile Mechanics Documentation
 - **ground:** Standard walkable tile.
 - **water:** Walkable only with SURF.
+Requires using the SURF move from the party menu while adjacent to a water tile to begin surfing.
 - **impassable:** Cannot be walked on (walls, counters, etc.).
+Acts as a barrier.
-- **ledge:** Can be jumped down, but not up.
+- **ledge:** Can be jumped down (Y-1 to Y+2), but not climbed up.
 A one-way barrier from below.
 - **grass:** Tall grass with wild Pokémon encounters.
+Walkable like `ground`.

 ## VI.
 Future Agent & Tool Development Ideas
 - **Tool Debugger Agent:** An agent that takes a tool name and debug objective (e.g., 'trace_path') to automatically generate a `run_code` script with debugging print statements.
 This would streamline fixing faulty tools.
+- **HM Teacher Agent/Tool:** An agent or tool to automate the process of navigating the menu to teach a specific HM to a specific Pokémon, including selecting which move to replace.
+- **Strategic Exploration Agent:** An agent that analyzes the entire map, identifies clusters of unseen tiles, and suggests a more strategic exploration plan, especially for complex maps like Silph Co. or caves.